IISERM/elections/readme.md

-# NaveenTantra (Online Elections System IISER M)
+# NaveenTantra (Online Elections @ IISER M)

-You read it, its just an system for holding elections online.
+You read it, its just a system for holding elections online.
 Wicked as it sounds, it takes effort to build.
 Taylored to the needs of IISER, we hope this turbo charges development.

 Can't live live until you die; we're still learning how.
 Join us if you're interested.